-The Series 2016 Bonds are secured and payable from pledged revenue consisting of monies derived by the District from the following sources, net of any collection costs: (a) the required mill levy of a minimum of 28.50 mills or such lesser mill levy which, when combined with other pledged revenue then held in the bond fund, will permit the District to fully fund the bond fund for the next bond year and pay the bonds as they come due, and to fund the surplus fund up to maximum surplus amount; and (b) any other legally available monies which the District determines to be treated as pledged revenue.
-Required mill levy means an ad valorem mill levy imposed upon all taxable property within the District each year in an amount sufficient to pay the principal, premium, and interest on the bonds as they become due and payable.
+The Series 2016 Bonds are secured by and payable from pledged revenue consisting of monies derived by the District from the following sources, net of any collection costs: (a) the required mill levy of a minimum of 28.50 mills or such lesser mill levy which, when combined with other pledged revenue then held in the bond fund, will permit the District to fully fund the bond fund for the next bond year and pay the bonds as they come due, and to fund the surplus fund up to maximum surplus amount; and (b) any other legally available monies which the District determines to be treated as pledged revenue.
+Required mill levy means an ad valorem mill levy imposed upon taxable property within the District.
 The mill levy is adjusted for changes in the ratio of actual value to assessed value of property within the District.